 In effect, when determining how much weed you need for edibles, this is the reason they feel more intense while having a lesser potency.
 This means for every 12 mg of edibles you consume, you can expect it to produce a biological effect equivalent to 48 mg, which is only 20% less than the effect you’d expect from smoking an entire gram.

-Based on this, missing factors are how strong you want your experience to be and how many edibles you’d like to make.
+Based on this, subjective factors are how strong you want your experience to be and how many edibles you’d like to make.
+Those are up to you to decide.